jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

-While the chain converged, inspection of the tree structure in DensiTree showed no structure for *abpA*, and we therefore did not proceed with BEAST analysis to attempt date expansion of *abpA*.
+While the chain converged, inspection of the tree structure in DensiTree showed no structure for *abpA*, and we therefore did not proceed with BEAST analysis to attempt to date expansion of *abpA*.
 However, we generated a skyline plot from the *abpB* data, which is shown in Figure R38.

 A list of accession numbers of abpB sequences collected for bayesian skyline analysis can be seen in `06-additional_data_files` under Data R36.